namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 ## Enhanced semantic search validation by doubling dataset size and adding Precision@10, confirming the hosted model’s slight edge over baseline., (2025-02-01)
 continuing the effort to help validate typesense embedding models as an alternative, I roughly doubled my golden evaluation dataset and introduced another strong evaluation metric, Precision@K=10 , into my existing suite of MAP and MRR.
 And good news is that now with more a larger evaluation dataset I could see that the new candidate embedding model was actually slightly outperforming the previous one.
 I am aware however that although these are strong industry standard information retrieval metrics, they are still proxies to business metrics which I do not have and would only be available through true customer facing a/b testing which I do not have yet but I felt the need to at least an initial method of evaluation before we can start testing with actual customers.

+## Fixed a silent %run early-exit bug so both internal models correctly publish top-driver explanations for audits., (2025-01-28)
+During a routine model update, I discovered a silent bug in a predictive pipeline that caused it to exit early before publishing the second half of its top-driver explanations.
+The pipeline contained two internal models, but due to this early exit, only one model’s row-level explanatory outputs were being produced.

+The issue stemmed from a %run-style script that terminated without raising an error, which is why the problem had gone unnoticed.
+I corrected the control flow so both internal models now publish their full top-driver information as intended.

+Fixing this ensured that downstream consumers and audit processes have access to a complete and accurate explanation of model behavior.
+As part of the investigation, I also documented runtime characteristics, including a ~4.5-hour execution profile, and shared these findings in a short internal write-up to make the failure mode more visible going forward.

+## Fixed a long-standing integration test flaw that allowed stale outputs to mask production-breaking bugs, sparking a shift toward non-colliding run IDs., (2025-01-28)
+I introduced a “clean slate” integration test update that deletes all previous staging outputs before running the model pipeline under test.
+This addressed a long-standing flaw where integration tests reused the same ADLS output directories across runs, allowing stale artifacts from prior executions to pollute new results.

+The issue became clear after a production incident: a multi-step scoring pipeline failed with a PathNotFound error because an intermediate write path had been changed to a location that the downstream step did not expect.
+Although the change passed integration tests, it later emerged that those tests were falsely succeeding because data from earlier runs still existed at the expected paths.
+In effect, our tests had been providing false confidence.

+The clean-slate approach removed this failure mode by ensuring each integration test starts from an empty output state, making path mismatches and missing artifacts visible immediately.
+This also surfaced the realization that this flaw had existed for the entire history of our integration testing on the platform.

+The change sparked broader discussions about test integrity across the team.
+As a result, a colleague began developing a more robust long-term solution using unique, timestamp-based run_ids to ensure non-colliding outputs for every execution.
+While this approach is incrementally being rolled out and ultimately supersedes the clean-slate deletion strategy, I’m glad my fix helped expose the problem and catalyze a stronger testing model overall.

+## Fixed incomplete global code searches by incorporating non-standard repositories from our wiki registry., (2025-01-28)
+Our ML platform relies heavily on global code searches across many repositories to support development and troubleshooting.
+For this to work well, we need a complete and authoritative list of repositories available on engineers’ machines.

+I discovered that our existing repository discovery logic was incomplete: it only pulled from sources that did not account for several repositories with non-standard naming conventions.
+As a result, those repositories were being silently excluded from global searches.

+To fix this, I updated the discovery process to also include repositories listed in our internal wiki schedule, which has been much more carefully maintained over time.
+This brought several previously missing, non-standard repositories into scope.

+As a result, our local MLP CLI–based code search now covers the full set of platform repositories more reliably, reducing blind spots during debugging and development and making cross-repo investigation more dependable.

 ## One-line fix, six-month mystery: restored Git commit tagging in our ML deployment flow with a tiny tweak to the pipeline.